Public holidays in Ireland: History

 As Good Friday and Christmas Day were traditional days of rest and Christian worship (as were Sundays), therefore it was felt unnecessary to include them in the act as they were already recognised as common law holidays.

 In 1903, Saint Patrick's Day became an official public holiday in Ireland.
-This was due to the Bank Holiday (Ireland) Act 1903, an Act of the United Kingdom Parliament introduced by the Irish MP James O'Mara.
+This was due to the Bank Holiday (Ireland) Act 1903, an Act of Parliament introduced by the Irish MP James O'Mara.

 In 1939, the Oireachtas passed the Holidays (Employees) Act 1939 which designated the public holidays as: